The Spamcop Blacklist

 Prior to listing, there is an assumption that the reporter may have made a mistake.
 The reported email is scanned to see if the sending SMTP server has previously been reported or listed, has been seen in a spamtrap or honeypots, has poor reputation points, is an open relay or open proxy, or if that server is on the SpamCop internal whitelist.

 If after all tests, the email is still determined to be spam, the SMTP servers IP address will be listed in the SpamCop DNSBL zone.
-This listing will inspire notification emails to be sent to the postmaster@ and abuse@ addresses of the domain holder, complete with delisting instructions.
+This listing will inspire notification emails to be sent to the [email protected] and [email protected] addresses of the domain holder, complete with delisting instructions.
 If no administrative action is taken, the IP address of the SMTP server will be listed for 12 hours, after which time, it will naturally expire from the system.
 Continuing reports against the same SMTP server can "freshen" the listing time.

 It is worth noting, not all reports to SpamCop are done by end users, though the majority are.
 Some SMTP server administrators configure their systems to also report any spam they detect that SpamCop misses.